timofeysie/heroes2/README.md

 ## <a name="current-work">Current work</a>

 Completed [part two](https://angular.io/docs/ts/latest/tutorial/toh-pt2.html) of the Angular2 Tour of Heros, titled Master/Detail.
+Working on refactoring for the [routing section](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html).
+Since the tests don't work for compiled templates yet, the templates are going back in-line for the time being.
 Added NodeJS server to use for deployment on Heroku.
 The app is now live!

+## fixing the tests

 Looking at fixing the tests before the refactoring during the [next part: component templates](https://angular.io/docs/ts/latest/tutorial/toh-pt3.html).
 Currently, two out of three unit tests are failing.